 Progress Indicators

-Year Oi ne Year Two Year Three
+Year One Year Two Year Three

-The Pyramid Model in has been expanded to programs and family of providers, more model have been delivered to childhood professions o more child care ule trainings o early Training events have been conducted in each region of NYS supporting the Pyram Model implementation. of on indicators collected over
+has k prog prov have Pyramid Model implementation been expanded to more rams and family child care iders, more module trainings been delivered to early hood professionals, and more Training events have been conducted in each region of NYS supporting the Pyramid Model implementation.
+Data report produced based on indicators collected over the first three years.
+Implementation of the Pyramid Model has been increased: